 Thematic Research Teams

-Focused research teams are composed of basic, translational and clinical researchers, including medical and graduate students, post-doctoral fellows, and orthopaedic fellows.
-These cross-departmental research teams also include experts in genetics and precision medicine, trauma, rehab, regeneration, mechanobiology and bone/muscle crosstalk, musculoskeletal cancer, and pediatric musculoskeletal disease.
+Six research teams of basic, translational and clinical researchers include experts in genetics and precision medicine, trauma, rehab, regeneration, mechanobiology and bone/muscle crosstalk, musculoskeletal cancer, and pediatric musculoskeletal disease.

 The rising burdens of musculoskeletal diseases include various types of cancer in bone.
 The Cancer in Bone and Muscle research team focuses on the interactions between bone and cancer, especially breast and prostate cancer as well as multiple myeloma.
 Additionally, these investigators are interested in understanding the interaction of bone cancers to muscle cachexia and vice-versa.